aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Below example shows how to make a clone of the last row of a table and append it to the table.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CloneLastRow.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CloneLastRow.py" >}}

 If you are looking at creating tables in document which dynamically grow with each record from your data source, then the above method is not advised.
 Instead the desired output is achieved more easily by using Mail Merge or LINQ Reporting Engine.